What’s the one thing you need to survive in any situation? It’s not food. Not gear. It’s your brain.

 Negative thoughts could linger in and out of your mind when you’re in a stressful situation.
 The secret to driving away bad ideas is to develop a personal mantra you can chant under your breath.

-An exercise that’s essential in survival is setting the right goals.
+Another essential exercise in forming a survival mindset is setting the right goals.
 Your main goal here is to stay alive no matter the circumstance.
 And to do that, you must walk past every obstacle to reach your desired outcome.

 A lot can happen in an emergency, and you’re bound to get overwhelmed.
 But not when you have your goals set straight.
 When you do, it allows you to take proper action in a particular situation.

 Supplies alone won’t keep you on this earth.
-Your chance of survival also rests on how you mentally handle a situation.
+Your survival also rests on how you mentally handle a situation.

-Developing a survival mindset takes practice, and you’d wanna brush up on your psychological skills ASAP.
-Fair warning: Training the mind isn’t as easy as you might think, but it pays off when the need arises.
+Developing a survival mindset takes practice, and you might wanna brush up on your psychological skills ASAP.
+Fair warning: Training the mind isn’t as easy as you think, but it pays off when the need arises.

-How mentally prepared are you when SHTF?
+How are you building a survival mindset for SHTF?
 Let us know in the comments below!